 You’re tired of drinking in your house, but you still like the idea of drinking in a house.
 Go to Scofflaw in Logan Square.
 It looks a little like a living room, and you can enjoy a few of the generally gin-focused drinks while sitting around a fireplace.
 Plus, they give out free freshly-baked chocolate chip cookies after midnight.
 So there’s a pretty good chance that hanging out here is better than hanging out in your actual home.

 The “House Rules” at this spot in Wicker Park (which ban baseball caps, Cosmopolitans, and any drink that’s a -bomb, jager or otherwise) manage to keep it pretty low-key inside.
 It really feels more like a lounge than a bar - it’s dark, with lots of candlelight, comfy chairs, and tables that can be sectioned off for privacy.
 Just know that the door is unmarked, so it might be a little hard to find.
 But it does exist, we promise.

-Busier Places For When You Really Want To Go Out
+Busier Places for When You Really Want to Go Out

 Celeste is in River North, and it has four levels, each with its own theme.
-The third floor is a little swanky, with chandeliers and a couple of curtained booths for groups, and the rooftop level is designed to feel like a garden, with plants and marble tables all around.
+The second floor is a little swanky, with chandeliers and a couple of curtained booths for groups, and the rooftop level is designed to feel like a garden, with plants and marble tables all around.
 But when you really want to go all out, hit the dance club “disco floor,” which is pretty self-explanatory.